atsign-foundation/at_libraries/packages/at_cli_commons/README.md

   involved in getting from program startup to having an AtClient object you can use - parsing command-line arguments, standard configuration, loading authentication keys, etc.
-- There are a few other small utilities in this package which CLIBase uses - for example getHomeDirectory in home_directory.dart
+- There are a few other small utilities in utils.dart which CLIBase uses

 ## Open source usage and contributions